Armenia–NATO relations

-Armenia and the North Atlantic Treaty Organization have maintained a formal relationship since 1992, when Armenia joined the North Atlantic Cooperation Council.
+Armenia and the North Atlantic Treaty Organization (NATO) have maintained a formal relationship since 1992, when Armenia joined the North Atlantic Cooperation Council.
 Armenia officially established bilateral relations with NATO in 1994 when it became a member of NATO's Partnership for Peace (PfP) programme.
 In 2002, Armenia became an Associate Member of the NATO Parliamentary Assembly.

 Cooperation

 Armenia regained its independence from the Soviet Union in 1991.
 Since then, Armenia has pursued developing closer Euro-Atlantic ties with the member states of NATO.
 Armenia joined the North Atlantic Cooperation Council in 1992, which was succeeded in 1997 by the Euro-Atlantic Partnership Council (EAPC).
 The EAPC brings together NATO allies and partner countries from the Euro-Atlantic area.
 On 5 October 1994, Armenia became a member of the Partnership for Peace programme.

 The Armenian Atlantic Association, established in 2001, seeks to promote Armenia–NATO relations.
 It is a full member of the Atlantic Treaty Association.
 In 2002, Armenia became an Associate Member of the NATO Parliamentary Assembly.
 In 2004, Armenia established a Permanent Mission to NATO located in Brussels, Belgium.
 In 2007, a NATO Information Centre opened in Yerevan.

 Armenia organizes an annual "NATO Week", which raises awareness of the country's engagements with NATO.

+In July 2024, Armenia participated in the NATO 2024 Washington summit.